-- a) Unless otherwise determined by the relevant Controlling Body, the duties of a goal Umpire shall include: - i. judging whether a Goal or Behind has been scored; - ii. signalling that a Goal or Behind has been scored upon being given the 'All Clear' or 'Touched All Clear' by a field Umpire; - iii. recording the Goals and Behinds scored by each Team during a Match; - iv. determining whether a Player has breached a starting position in contravention of Law 18.2.2(b); - v. reporting a Player or Official who commits a Reportable Offence; and - vi. assisting boundary Umpires to determine if the football is Out of Bounds. - b) Where a goal Umpire considers that a Behind has been scored and a boundary Umpire considers the football has gone Out of Bounds or Out of Bounds On the Full, the decision of the goal Umpire shall prevail. - c) Unless otherwise determined by a Controlling Body, if a goal Umpire is unsure whether a Goal, Behind or no score shall be recorded, the goal Umpire may consult with the field and boundary Umpires to determine the outcome.
+Umpire), the duties of a goal Umpire shall include:

+- i. judging whether a Goal or Behind has been scored; - ii. signalling that a Goal or Behind has been scored upon being given the 'All Clear' or 'Touched All Clear' by a field Umpire; - iii. recording the Goals and Behinds scored by each Team during a Match; - iv. determining whether a Player has breached a starting position in contravention of Law 18.2.2(b); - v. reporting a Player or Official who commits a Reportable Offence; and - vi. assisting boundary Umpires to determine if the football is Out of Bounds. - b) Where a goal Umpire considers that a Behind has been scored and a boundary Umpire considers the football has gone Out of Bounds or Out of Bounds on the Full, the decision of the goal Umpire shall prevail. - c) Unless otherwise determined by a Controlling Body (here: AFLG or AFLG Umpire), if a goal Umpire is unsure whether a Goal, Behind or no score shall be recorded, the goal Umpire may consult with the field and boundary Umpires to determine the outcome.
 If a decision cannot be determined following consultation, the goal Umpire shall give the lesser outcome.
 If the outcome is no score and the football remained in play, the field Umpire shall throw the football up at the centre of the Kick-Off Line. - d) At the end of each quarter and at the end of a Match, the goal Umpires shall compare the score which they have recorded.
-If the scores are different and cannot be agreed upon or corrected by the goal Umpires, the scores shall be compared to the score recorded by the Timekeeper(s) and person(s) appointed by the Controlling Body under Law 16.7 (if any).
-If the matter still remains unresolved or the Timekeeper has not recorded the scores, the matter shall be referred to the relevant Controlling Body for determination.
+If the scores are different and cannot be agreed upon or corrected by the goal Umpires, the scores shall be compared to the score recorded by the Timekeeper(s) and person(s) appointed by the Controlling Body (here: any of: AFLG, or AFLG Affiliates/Umpires) under Law 16.7 (if any).
+If the matter still remains unresolved or the Timekeeper has not recorded the scores, the matter shall be referred to the relevant Controlling Body (here: AFLG Board) for determination.